 If your credit score is closer to the upper limit of the “bad” credit score range, consider improving your credit score before applying for a credit card.
-Credit cards for fair credit come with better terms and you can even get cards with no annual fee, cards with rewards, cards for travel, student cards, and more.
+This can open doors to credit cards for fair credit, which offer more favorable terms, including no annual fees and rewards programs.

 Let’s look at some of the best credit cards for people with bad credit.

 If you have poor credit, your best bet is a secured credit card.
 Secured credit cards are designed to provide credit card convenience and credit building power for people with poor credit or no credit.